 Sale Event.
 The 2021 Plan provides that in the event of a Sale Event, as defined in the 2021 Plan, outstanding awards may be assumed, continued or substituted with new awards of the successor entity.
-In connection with any Sale Event in which shares are exchanged for or converted into the right to receive cash, outstanding unvested awards may be converted into the right to receive and, not substituted with any Sale Event in which shares are exchanged for any amount of cash equal to the per share cash consideration multiplied by the number of shares subject to such awards (net of any applicable exercise prices), subject to any remaining vesting provisions relating to such awards.
-To the extent that outstanding awards are not assumed, continued or substituted, such awards will terminate, unless otherwise provided in the award agreement, and each award that is terminated will become vested and fully exercisable and the company will take one of the following actions with respect to each such award (with the choice to be made by the Administrator in its sole discretion): (i) make or provide for a payment, in cash or in kind, to the grantee lever subject of such awards (to the extent then exercisable, after taking into account any acceleration, at prices not in excess of the per share amount of such consideration) above (B) the aggregate exercise price for such shares subject to such awards; or (ii) permit the grantee holding such awards, (to the extent such awards would be exercisable, after taking into account any acceleration, as determined by the Administrator, to exercise the awards (to the extent such awards would be exercisable, after taking into account awards would be exercisable, after taking into account awards would be exercisable, after taking into account awards (count awards evention).
+In connection with any Sale Event in which shares are exchanged for or converted into the right to receive cash, outstanding unvested awards may be converted into the right to receive an amount of cash equal to the per share cash consideration multiplied by the number of shares subject to such awards (net of any applicable exercise prices), subject on any remaining vesting provisions relating to such awards.
+To the extent that outstanding awards are not assumed, continued or substituted, such awards will terminate, unless otherwise provided in the award agreement, and each award that is terminated will become vested and fully exercisable and the company will take one of the following actions with respect to each such award (with the choice to be made by the Administrator in its sole discretion):

+(i) make or provide for a payment, in cash or in kind, to the grantee holding such awards, in an amount equal to the excess, if any, of (A) the per share consideration from such Sale Event multiplied by the number of shares subject to such awards (to the extent then vested, after taking into account any acceleration, at prices not in excess of the per share amount of such consideration) above (B) the aggregate exercise price for such shares subject to such awards; to fine tevent that such award is a stock option or stock appreciation right, permit the grantee holding such awards, within a specified period of time prior to such termination, as determined by the Administrator, to exercise the awards (to the extent such awards would be exerciseled, after taking into account any acceleration in the exercise the awards (to the extent such awards would be exercised.)